sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 where description = 'milky ''n honey chocolate';
 ```

-But the name is too difficult to use, and what is that '' thing?
+But the name is too difficult to use, and [what is that '' thing][0642]?

 You can use an alternative update: